 Uses of mannitol solution:

-- Enhance diuresis in treating oliguric phase of acute kidney failure before progression to irreversible kidney failure.
+- Enhance diuresis in treating the oliguric phase of acute kidney failure before progression to irreversible kidney failure.

 - Reduces intracranial pressure and cerebral oedema.